BLKSerene/Wordless/doc/doc_eng.md

 <span id="doc-4-4-3"></span>
 #### [4.4.3 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc)

-In order to calculate the statistical significance, bayes factor, and effect size (except **Mann-Whitney U Test**, **Student's t-test (2-sample)**, and **Welch's t-test**) for two words in the same file (collocates) or for one specific word in two different files (keywords), two contingency tables must be constructed first, one for observed values, the other for expected values.
+In order to calculate the statistical significance, Bayes factor, and effect size (except **Mann-Whitney U Test**, **Student's t-test (2-sample)**, and **Welch's t-test**) for two words in the same file (collocates) or for one specific word in two different files (keywords), two contingency tables must be constructed first, one for observed values, the other for expected values.

 As for collocates (in *Collocation Extractor* and *Colligation Extractor*):